 “It is now God himself who is the flayed, bloodied victim, and one, moreover, who identifies with his executioners by forgiving them, not least on account of their false consciousness.
 The event is at once an act of murder and an act of pardon, for this and all other crimes.
 The sheer terror of Yahweh is not effaced but reinterpreted.
 Yahweh is indeed terrible to look upon, but what is now revealed as sublime about him is his brutally unconditional love, symbolised in the annihilating black lightning of William Golding’s novel Pincher Martin.”

 This particular kind of faith is what Paul enlists in his work, the life of holiness.
-To be "holy" sounds archaic, but is far from what we assume.
-Nowadays "holiness" denotes separation, a sanctimonious looking-down-the-nose at the rest of the world.
-That's easy enough; we do that already.
-In Aramaic and Hebrew, however, "to be holy" simply means to make space for something.
-The faux holiness of self-righteousness taking the Lord's name in vain.
-The Hebrew sense of holiness is to stop dividing the contents of our lives into "yes" and "no," desire and aversion, and instead become a space in which to hold them all, including that part of life from which you are trying to escape, or from which you are withholding some part of yourself.
+To be “holy” sounds archaic, but is far from what we assume.
+Nowadays “holiness” denotes separation, a sanctimonious looking-down-the-nose at the rest of the world.
+That’s easy enough; we do that already.
+In Aramaic and Hebrew, however, “to be holy” simply means to make space for something.
+The faux holiness of self-righteousness is thus to take the Lord’s name in vain.
+The Hebrew sense of holiness is to stop dividing the contents of our lives into “yes” and “no,” desire and aversion, and instead become a space in which to hold them all, including that part of life from which you are trying to escape, or from which you are withholding some part of yourself.

-"Eternal life belongs to those who live in the present,” declared Ludwig Wittgenstein in his Tractatus Logico-Philosophicus (6.4311).
+“Eternal life belongs to those who live in the present,” declared Ludwig Wittgenstein in his Tractatus Logico-Philosophicus (6.4311).
 Therein is wisdom I’ve found within numerous Eastern and Western traditions, nearly so universally that I’m tempted to think it may be a truism transcending its particular expressions.
-At the very least, I believe Eagleton would agree that the solution to our present predicaments—and the solution adopted by Jesus of Nazareth to respond to his own era’s ills—will require our absolute presence and clarity.
+At the very least, I believe Eagleton would agree that the solution to our present predicaments — and the solution adopted by Jesus of Nazareth to respond to his own era’s ills — will require our absolute presence and clarity.
 Beyond that, in Radical Sacrifice Eagleton seeks to clarify precisely what we see in that presence and clarity, and to discover the solution to the problems it unveils.

-I can safely say that Eagleton has not only changed my mind on the topic of sacrifice itself, but that his book is easily one of the best explication of what Jesus attempted to accomplish in his death, and thus what his resurrection symbolizes.
+I can safely say that Eagleton has not only changed my mind on the topic of sacrifice itself, but that his book is easily one of the best explications of what Jesus attempted to accomplish in his death, and thus what his resurrection symbolizes.
 No amount of notes or reviews will do the text justice, however, all that can do that is a concerted, honest read of Radical Sacrifice itself.